 If your plan has this type of investment as its default, the strategy may also be available as a self-select option.

 You can find out more about the fund or funds you're invested in by logging into your online account, PlanViewer.
 Each fund has its own 'factsheet' that will provide you with a range of information - including fund objectives, risks, costs and past performance.

 Curious about where your money goes when it leaves your payslip?
 We’ve partnered with fintech company Tumelo to bring you Fidelity Illuminate - an opinion tool which enables you to see the companies your pension savings are invested in, and give you a voice on the environmental, social and governance (ESG) issues that matter to you.Find out more

 Reviewing your pension

-Whether you self-select your own funds or stay with your plan’s default investment, it’s a good idea to review your pension savings on a regular basis, to make sure they’re right for your retirement goals.
+Whether you self-select your own funds or stay with your plan’s default investment, it’s a good idea to review your pension savings on a regular basis, to make sure they’re still on track for your retirement goals.
 Two important things to check are:

 Want to know more about investing?